 The Gettysburg Address, on November 19th 1863, came four months after the decisive battle of Gettysburg and involved the consecration of ground for the new military cemetery there.
 His speech was undoubtedly secondary on the running order for the day.
-And at only two minutes in length, no doubt he might have thought it secondary.
+Because at only two minutes in length, no doubt he might have thought it secondary.

 There are five remaining manuscripts of the speech.
 Each one is different in some way.
 And each, in turn, differs somewhat from contemporary surviving newspaper reports.

-Their background is undeniably authentic.
+But, their background is undeniably authentic.
 Two copies came from the possessions of two of Lincoln’s secretaries, two copies came from versions prepared later by Lincoln for speech anthologies and one last copy, actually signed by Lincoln, was given to the publisher of one of those anthologies.

 The newspaper records were undoubtedly transcripts – perhaps from recalled memory.
 The era long preceded the press release or the circulation of “embargoed” speeches before the event.